 “Honey, this is the year I put it in a spreadsheet.”

-She just shot me a puzzled look, part hoping I was joking, part wanting me to elaborate, and part questioning how the guy who asked her out in college became this weird spreadsheet dude.
+She just shot me a puzzled look.
+Was I joking?
+Should she ask me to elaborate?
+Is this weird spreadsheet dude the same guy who asked her out in college?

-After all, I’m a spreadsheet fiend.
-A true freakin’ spreadsheet maniac.
+After all, I’m an Excel fiend.
+A true spreadsheet maniac.

 Before we continue, can I get a quick promise?
-Give me a chance to prove how and why you should put your life in spreadsheets before you stop and say, “Does this guy really expect me to read an article about spreadsheets?”
-After all…
+Give me a chance to prove how and why you should put your life in spreadsheets before you say, “Does this guy really expect me to dig spreadsheets?”

-Listen to me talk for more than half an hour and you’ll probably hear me reference spreadsheets.
+Talk with me for more than half an hour and you’ll probably hear me mention spreadsheets.

-Maybe it was my Librarian Assistant job in college where I used spreadsheets extensively for the first time.
-Maybe it was the decade in Corporate America of having every fourth email I sent or received containing a spreadsheet.
+Maybe it was my Librarian Assistant job in college where I used Excel spreadsheets for the first time.
+Maybe it was the decade in Corporate America where every fourth email I sent or received contained an Excel spreadsheet.

-Regardless, I remember the exact date and feelings I had when I opened up Microsoft Excel for the first time.
+But I still remember the exact date and magical feelings I had when I opened Microsoft Excel for the first time.

 Just kidding.
 I’m not that nuts.

-Shanna Mann knows something about extracting superpowers from weaknesses and I’ve done that by outsourcing my memory to spreadsheets.
+But when you can extract superpowers from weaknesses?
+That’s beautiful.
+And I’ve done that by outsourcing my memory to spreadsheets.

-However, let’s start with why spreadsheets should be used in magical ways you’ve never dreamed of.
+However, let’s explore why spreadsheets are such unsexy, magical beasts that can do things you’ve never dreamed of.

-Spreadsheets weren’t created with you in mind (unless you were an accountant in the 1970s), but they have evolved with everyone in mind.
+In fact, I can almost see the thousands of people in the Refuge of Simplicity nodding their heads right now.
+Unsurprisingly though, spreadsheets weren’t created with you in mind (unless you were an accountant in the 1970s).
+Yet they have evolved with everyone in mind.

 The problem with spreadsheets is they have been primarily marketed as a solution for number crunchers and techies.
-That’s too bad, because my best spreadsheets don’t have a single number in them and are as simple as can be.
+That’s too bad, because my best spreadsheets have no formulas … and some don’t even contain a single number!

-As your possibilities for spreadsheets expand beyond a complex calculation tool, think about how many times you wished there was a better solution to:
+The possibilities for spreadsheets expand far beyond a calculation tool.
+For example, think about how many times you wished there was a better solution to:

 - Sorting and filtering your personal contacts with context for each one (you know, curating style)

-- Easy to format, access, and learn the basics
+- They’re easy to format, access, and learn the basics.

-- See all your information in one place
+- You can see all your information in one place.

-- Simple to share with others (either as a template or pre-populated with content)
+- A simple way to share with others (either as a template or prepopulated with content).

-All I know is it’s no accident that any useful software or website allows you to export your stuff to a spreadsheet.
+Do you think it’s an accident that any useful software or website lets you export your stuff to a spreadsheet format?
+No sirree, Bob.

+Not convinced yet?
+Just answer this question: Do you like public libraries?
+Of course you do!
 Libraries are awesome!
-They’re free, intuitively organized, have tons of resources all in one place, and just about everyone has access.
+They’re free, well-organized, have tons of resources all in one place, and just about everyone has access to them.

 A spreadsheet can be your personal library.
-A spreadsheet gives you instant access to everything important from the time you create it to the time you delete it… without taking up physical space!
+A spreadsheet gives you instant access to everything important … without taking up physical space!